safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 To facilitate late allocation, and early release of resources, the VEM handles instantiation and destruction of arrays.
 At array creation only the meta data is actually created.
 Often arrays are created with structured data (e.g. random, constants), with no data at all (e.g. empty), or as a result of calculation.
 In any case it saves, potentially several, memory copies to delay the actual memory allocation.
 Typically, array data will exist on the computing device exclusively.

 In order to minimize data copying we introduce a data ownership scheme.
-It keeps track of which components in cphVB that needs to access a given array.
+It keeps track of which components in cphVB that need to access a given array.
 The goal is to allow the system to have several copies of the same data while ensuring that they are in synchronization.
 We base the data ownership scheme on two instructions, **sync** and **discard**:

 Sync
   is issued by the bridge to request read access to a data object.
-This means that when acknowledging a **sync** request, the copy existing in shared memory needs to be the most resent copy.
+This means that when acknowledging a **sync** request, the existing copy in shared memory needs to be the most recent copy.

 Discard
   is used to signal that the copy in shared memory has been updated and all other copies are now invalid.
-Normally used by the bridge to upgrading a read access to a write access.
+Normally used by the bridge to upgrade a read access to a write access.

 The cphVB components follow the following four rules when implementing the data ownership scheme: